josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 Please do the following on the GUI:
 * Navigate to **Model Management** tab using the side bar
 * Click the **Recalibrate** button of your default model.
 A modal should appear on the screen
-* Under **Model Package Name**, enter a name for the model that you are about to create.
+* Under **Model Name**, enter a name for the model that you are about to create.
 For example, enter “model-v3”
 * Under **Description**, enter description.
 For example, enter “recalibrating model using latest data”
 * Under **Parameters**, enter the following, use the **+** or **-** button to add/remove parameters